+As noted above, PMI Mortgage Insurance Company ceased writing business as of August 19, 2011 and Republic Mortgage Insurance Company ceased writing business after August 31, 2011.
 Until recently, the mortgage insurance industry had not had new entrants in many years.
 In 2010, Essent Guaranty, Inc. began writing new mortgage insurance.
 Essent has publicly reported that one of its investors is JPMorgan Chase which is one of our customers.
 The perceived increase in credit quality of loans that are being insured today combined with the deterioration of the financial strength ratings of the existing mortgage insurance companies could encourage new entrants.
 The FHA, which in recent years was not viewed by us as a significant competitor, substantially increased its market share beginning in 2008.

 Our relationships with our customers could be adversely affected by a variety of factors, including tightening of and adherence to our underwriting guidelines, which have resulted in our declining to insure some of the loans originated by our customers and rescission of loans that affect the customer.
 We have ongoing discussions with lenders who are significant customers regarding their objections to our rescissions.
 In the fourth quarter of 2009, Countrywide commenced litigation against us as a result of its dissatisfaction with our rescission practices shortly after Countrywide ceased doing business with us.
-See "- We are subject to the risk of private litigation and regulatory proceedings" for more information about this litigation and the arbitration case we filed against Countrywide regarding rescissions.
-Countrywide and its Bank of America affiliates were the original insured for 12.0% of our flow new insurance written in 2008 and 8.3% of our new insurance written in the first three guarters of 2009.
-Bank of America recently informed us that it intends, at some point in the future, to implement procedures to enable them to cancel MGIC's coverage on loans Bank of America purchases from correspondent lenders and substitute coverage from our competitors.
-In general, a correspondent lender funds loans and then sells them servicing-released to another lender who retains the servicing and either sells the loans to an investor or retains them in portfolio.
-Traditionally a correspondent lender's selection of which mortgage insurer insures the loans it funds has not been changed by the lender to which those loans were sold.
-We estimate that loans purchased by Bank of America from correspondent lenders accounted for approximately 10% and 9% of our new insurance written in 2010 and the first two quarters of 2011, respectively.
-The effect of Bank of America's actions on MGIC may depend on the reaction of correspondent lenders and any reaction from the GSEs, as well as other factors.
-While we will be taking various actions to seek to retain this business, we cannot predict the extent to which Bank of America's actions will adversely affect us.
+See "- We are defendants in private and government litigation and are subject to the risk of additional private litigation, government litigation and regulatory proceedings in the future" for more information about this litigation and the arbitration case we filed against Countrywide regarding rescissions.
+Countrywide and its Bank of America affiliates were the original insured for 12.0% of our flow new insurance written in 2008 and 8.3% of our new insurance written in the first three quarters of 2009.